 The Best Opportunities Combine Strength, Valuation, and Stewardship

 A share of stock represents a piece of ownership in a business.
-At its core, that is what investing is: Buying equity in a productive asset so you can enjoy the profits generated by the enterprises.
-As such, a great firm, by definition, has a strong balance sheet, income statement, and cash flow statement that prove the business is generating real money by selling real products or services; not hope, not some future development, not some turnaround story.
-It is capable of weathering the 1-in-600 year storm, such as the Great Depression.
+At its core, that is what investing is: buying equity in a productive asset so you can enjoy the profits generated by the enterprise.
+As such, a great firm, by definition, has a strong balance sheet, income statement, and cash flow statement that prove the business is generating real money by selling real products or services—not hope, not some future development, not some turnaround story.
+It is capable of weathering the 1-in-600-year storm, such as the Great Depression.

-After all, it doesn't do much good if you own a corporation that is a house of cards; that folds and tumbles the first time it experiences any significant macroeconomic stress.
+After all, it doesn't do much good if you own a corporation that is a house of cards—a company that folds and tumbles the first time it experiences any significant macroeconomic stress.
 Famed investor Benjamin Graham once commented in his writings that this principle is the one most often violated by inexperienced investors.
 Lulled into a false sense of security when times are good, they buy second and third-rate businesses at full valuations, then watch them fall apart when the storms of life arrive.
-The storms will come.

-In this respect, Dr. Jeremy Siegel at Wharton Business School undertook one of the longest-term academic studies of equity market results, proving that boring is almost always more profitable; that good stocks to buy are hardly ever the sexy investments everyone is chasing, but rather, solid, blue chip companies that sell mundane items such as toothpaste, deodorant, cola, bleach, chocolate, candy, cookies, jam, peanut butter, coffee, ice cream, cheeseburgers, insurance, jet engines, tobacco, and alcohol.
+In this respect, Dr. Jeremy Siegel at Wharton Business School undertook one of the longest-term academic studies of equity market results, proving that boring is almost always more profitable.
+Siegel suggested that good stocks to buy are hardly ever the sexy investments everyone is chasing, but rather solid, blue chip companies that sell mundane items such as toothpaste, deodorant, cola, bleach, chocolate, candy, cookies, jam, peanut butter, coffee, ice cream, cheeseburgers, insurance, jet engines, tobacco, and alcohol.